 Termination Benefits.
-ETE's and ETP's named executive officers do not have any employment agreements that call for payments of termination or severance benefits or that provide for any payments in the event of a change in control of our General Partner.
-Each of ETE's and ETP's long-term incentive plans provides for immediate vesting of all unvested unit awards in the event of a change in control.
-A change in control as defined under the Energy Transfer Equity Long-Term Incentive Plan means any of (i) the date on which any person or group other than an affiliate of ETE becomes the beneficial owner of 50% or more of the voting power of the voting securities of ETE or its general partner; (ii) the date on which ETE or one of its affiliates ceases to be the general partner of ETE; or (iii) the date of a sale or disposition of all or substantially all of the assets of ETE to other than an affiliate of ETE.
-A change of control as defined under each of ETP's plans means any of (i) the date on which Energy Transfer Partners GP, L.P. ceases to be the general partner of the Partnership; (ii) the date that ETE ceases to own, directly or indirectly through wholly-owned subsidiaries, in the aggregate at least 51% of the capital stock or equity interests of Energy Transfer Partners GP, L.P.; (iii) the sale of all or substantially all of ETP's assets (other than to any Affiliate (as defined therein) of ETE); or (iv) a liquidation or dissolution of ETP.
-No such accelerated vesting occurred during the year ended December 31, 2010.
+Our named executive officers do not have any employment agreements that call for payments of termination or severance benefits or that provide for any payments in the event of a change in control of our General Partner.
+Each of our 2004 Unit Plan and 2008 Incentive Plan provides for immediate vesting of all unvested unit awards in the event of a change in control.
+A change in control as defined under each of these plans means any of (i) the date on which Energy Transfer Partners GP, L.P. ceases to be the general partner of the Partnership; (ii) the date that ETE ceases to own, directly or indirectly through wholly-owned subsidiaries, in the aggregate at least 51% of the capital stock or equity interests of Energy Transfer Partners GP, L.P.; (iii) the sale of all or substantially all of ETP's assets (other than to any Affiliate (as defined therein) of ETE); or (iv) a liquidation or dissolution of ETP.
+No such accelerated vesting occurred in 2010.

 Deferred Compensation Plan.
-ETE does not have a deferred compensation plan.
-Effective January 1, 2010, ETP adopted a deferred compensation plan ("DC Plan").
-The DC Plan permits eligible highly compensated ETP employees to defer a portion of their salary and/or bonus until retirement or termination of employment or other designated distribution.
+Effective January 1, 2010, we adopted a deferred compensation plan ("DC Plan").
+The DC Plan permits eligible highly compensated employees to defer a portion of their salary and/or bonus until retirement or termination of employment or other designated distribution.

-Under the DC Plan, each year eligible ETP employees are permitted to make an irrevocable election to defer up to 50% of their salary, 50% of their quarterly nonvested unit distribution income, and/or 50% of their discretionary bonus compensation to be earned for services performed during the following year.
-Pursuant to the DC Plan, ETP may make annual discretionary matching contributions to participants' accounts; however, ETP has made no discretionary contributions to participants' accounts.
+Under the DC Plan, each year eligible employees are permitted to make an irrevocable election to defer up to 50% of their salary, 50% of their quarterly nonvested unit distribution income, and/or 50% of their discretionary bonus compensation to be earned for services performed during the following year.
+Pursuant to the DC Plan, ETP may make annual discretionary matching contributions to participants' accounts; however, we have made no discretionary contributions to participants' accounts and currently have no plans to make any discretionary contributions to participants' accounts.
 All amounts credited under the DC Plan (other than discretionary credits) are immediately 100% vested.
 Participant accounts are credited with earnings (or losses) based on investment fund choices made by the participants among available funds.